 Docker for Mac options.
 Then apply the changes.

-Setup a Remote Interpreter
+Configure a Remote Interpreter

 Now that we have the Docker configuration set up, it's time to configure Docker Compose as a remote interpreter.
-Assuming you have a project open, open the settings once again and expand the "Project
+Assuming you have a project open, open the settings once again and expand the "Project:

 In the next dialog, choose "Docker Compose" in the left pane, and select the Docker configuration you created in the previous steps in the "Server" field.
 The "Configuration file(s)" field should point to your Docker Compose file while the "Service" field should point to the web application service from your Docker Compose file.